Toussaint-Guillaume Picquet de la Motte: Seven Years' War

 In 1755, La Motte-Picquet earned his first command.
 In October 1756, he was made a Knight in the Order of Saint-Louis.

-In 1757, La Motte-Picquet was part of the staff of the 74-gun Diadème, under Captain Rosily-Méros, part of the squadron under Dubois de La Motte tasked to challenge the British off Québec.
+In 1757, La Motte-Picquet was part of the staff of the 74-gun Diadème, under Captain Rosily-Méros, part of the squadron under Dubois de La Motte tasked to engage the British off Québec.
 In 1758, he fought off Fort de Portzic in Brest Roads, and had to report his actions before the Secretary of State for the Navy Arnouville.
 In 1760, he was on convoy escort duty between Brest and Rochefort.
 In 1762, he was promoted to captain and appointed to Diadème.
 After the Peace of Paris in 1763, La Motte-Picquet served in squadrons under Admiral d'Orvilliers and Duchaffaut.
 In September 1763, he was given command of the 32-gun frigate Malicieuse to undertake a 6-month cruise off Canada.

-In the next years, he conducted several raids against the Barbary corsairs of Salé.
+In the next years, he conducted several raids against the Salé Rovers.
 In 1772, commanding the 16-gun corvette Cerf-Volant, he distinguished himself in a training squadron under Orvilliers.
 In 1776, he was given command of the 64-gun ship of the line Solitaire, with Louis Philippe II, Duke of Orléans as a notable participant.